inls161/pandoc-practice/Kmoney9.md

 * * *

-GitHub Username:
+* GitHub Username: Kmoney9
-Team name:
+* Team name: Team Alpha
-Today's date:
+* Today's date: July 6, 2016

-What tools have you we worked with so far in this class?
+# What tools have you we worked with so far in this class?
+pandoc seems very helpful

-Which have you found most potentially useful?
+# Which have you found most potentially useful?
+The tool that i've found most useful was using githubithub

-Why?
+## Why?
+i say this because everything id there

-What tools have been the most difficult to learn?
+# What tools have been the most difficult to learn?
+The tools that i found most difficult to learn is pandoc at times

-Why have they been particularly difficult to learn and use?
+# Why have they been particularly difficult to learn and use?
+just the fact that we are just starting to use it

-What tools would you like to learn more about?
+# What tools would you like to learn more about?
+I want to learn more about the tool pandoc

 * * *